lisa-bird/milestone-project-1/README.md

 # UX
 ## The Strategy
 Business goals include traffic to the website with the possibility of generating new memberships.
 The audience of this website will mostly be female, aged between 18 - 60 years old.
-To capture the attention of this demorgrahpic I have ensured the website has:
+To capture the attention of this demorgrahpic the website has:

 * Intuitive navigation
 * Easy to find information